Skip to Content

 The Marshmallow Test For Immediate Gratification

-The marshmallow test is a classic psychology experiment that was first conducted by researchers Walter Mischel and Ebbe B. Ebbesen at Stanford University in the late 1960s1.
+The marshmallow test is a classic psychology experiment first conducted by researchers Walter Mischel and Ebbe B. Ebbesen at Stanford University in the late 1960s.1

-Researchers were trying to identify the processes that underlie self-control in preschoolers when they faced temptation.
+Researchers were trying to identify the processes that underlie self-control in preschoolers when they face temptation.

 child hand holds 3 candies instant gratification meaning